qistinaliesa/group_b/README.md

 5.Nurizzati Insyirah Binti Mohd Nazim (2227224)

 ## Introduction
+Online markets have become a popular way for people to buy and sell products.
+Creating a web application for an online market means building a website where users can easily browse, purchase, and sell items.
+It combines good design, useful features, and secure technology to make the shopping experience smooth and trustworthy.

+A basic online market web application usually includes features like user accounts, product categories, a shopping cart, and secure payment options.
+Other helpful features like search filters, and order tracking can make the platform more user-friendly.

+This guide will walk you through the steps needed to bring Solly Shop to life, from planning and designing to building and launching it.
+Whether you’re starting a new project or learning something new, this introduction will help you understand how to create a functional and easy-to-use online marketplace.

 ## Objective
 The main goal of the suggested web application is to develop a straightforward and effective online shopping platform that allows customers to explore, choose, and buy products effortlessly.
 The purpose of the application is to deliver: